On Compound Interest

 Taking natural log on both sides.

-Now here comes a cute little trick.
+Now here is a nice trick.
 Turns out, for small values of , is approximately .
-Ex, its
+Ex, it's

 0.18, approximately.
-So, for most pratical interest rates, we could just use:
+So, for most practical interest rates, we could just use:

 turns out to be 69, so doubling time could be equated to (approximately)